 A few important tips: Make sure you bring a pair of gloves for each member of the family - the ice is cold on little hands during the inevitable tumbles.
 Your skates (and your kids') should be tightly laced.
 Really, really, really tightly.
 After your children put their skates on, make sure you pull hard on each and every lace crossing up the boot.
 It will make all the difference in their ability to stay upright.
 And finally, take lots of breaks.
 Your legs and ankles will probably get oddly fatigued, but after a few minutes of sitting, you'll feel good as new again.

-- Spartanburg: Skating on the Square takes place in Morgan Square in downtown Spartanburg every day through Jan.
-18. Admission and skate rental is $10 per person.
-Tuesdays, however, are two-for-one admissions.
-Check the website for hours, which vary depending on the day.
+Spartanburg: Skating on the Square takes place in Morgan Square in downtown Spartanburg every day through mid-January.
+Hours vary depending on the day.
 There are skate walkers available for rent, which is absolutely awesome for beginner skaters.
 (It's just like it sounds - a walker you push in front of you for balance.)

-- Greenville: United Community Bank Ice on Main is right in the middle of Greenville's bustling and jolly downtown, on the Village Green next to City Hall.
-It's open every day through Jan.
-19. Hours vary greatly, and the rink is sometimes closed for private functions.
+Greenville: United Community Bank Ice on Main is right in the middle of Greenville's bustling and jolly downtown, on the Village Green next to City Hall.
+It's open every day through mid-January.
+Hours vary and the rink is sometimes closed for private functions.
 Be sure to check the website for detailed hours.
 There also will be lots of special events and concerts happening at the rink, which are listed on their calendar.
-Skate all day, including skate rentals, for $10 per adult and $8 per child.
+Walkers also are available.

-- Rock Hill: The Founders Holiday Ice Rink is next to Fountain Park on Old Town's Saluda Street.
+Rock Hill: The Founders Holiday Ice Rink is next to Fountain Park on Old Town's Saluda Street.
 The park is open daily, including Christmas.
-Skate rentals are $10 and are cash only on-site, but you can reserve skates and pay online at the website.
+To reserve skates, pay online at the website.